Printing Companies: 4 Innovative Ways to Not Become Extinct

 Thankfully, the printing industry is here to stay.
 Digital media cannot replace the labels on your food in the grocery store, or the latest printed garment in retail, or the magazines at the hairdresser, or the packaging the awesome things are housed in.

 The challenge then is not to replace your printing company with something else, but to run your printing business optimally in order to survive the shift, and to outlast your competitors.

-Four Opportunities for Innovative Thinking for Printing Companies in South Africa
+Four Opportunities for Innovative Thinking for the Printing Industry in South Africa

 Skilled people are an asset you want to invest in.
 They are the most important product you actually have to offer your clients.
 Nothing can compare to years of experience or to a great attitude and solid work ethic.

 If we are going to avoid the ‘continental shift’ to digital media, we need to update our thinking and the way we do things.
 Yes, it was fine to have expensive skilled people do all the quoting because they’ve done it for years and have invaluable industry savvy.
 But there has to be a smarter, leaner way: